Connected

 "Jack," I said with more sympathy than I'd felt before now.
 "You should have read my blog post titled, 'Time for a Cool Change.'
 Intel from the Barbary Coast Bar will be sketchy at best when Jamaican rum is on hand.

 He didn't take the news well.
 "Don't be too upset, bro.
 A new movie will begin filming in Wilmawood soon.
 It's called 'Driver's Ed' with Molly Shannon and Kumail Nanjiani in the lead roles.
 It's directed by the Farrelly Brothers.
 It should be fun.
-Start reading The Circular Journey blog to stay updated."
+Let's start working on a plan to get some background gossip.
+Craft services should be a good place to start."

 The Writer's Life For Me